wp-plugins/name-day-reminder/readme.txt

 == Description ==

+1. Download plugin form <a href='http://wordpress.org/extend/plugins/name-day-reminder/'>WordPress</a> (V 0.1)
+2. Install and activate it in your Plugins admin page
+3. Get service API key <a href='http://www.namedayreminder.com/get-api/'>here</a>
+4. Add widget to your side bar and input API key
+5. Choose which country name days to show
+6. Save and enjoy!

+Automated e-mails will be generated to inform you about API key validation date.
+For free accounts it will be once in quarter.

-Module displays name days of current day in selected country.
+Plugin displays name days of current day in selected country.

 == Installation ==

-1. Get api key: Go to http://namedayreminder.com [hvz] and require api key
+1. Get api key: Go to http://www.namedayreminder.com/get-api/ and require api key
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place nameday widget in visible section (Main Sidebar, Footer area e.c.)
 4. Enter api key in API Key input field and click "Save"